ktywelch/QuizTyme/README.md

 User is presented with another question if answered a question incorrectly 5 seconds is subtracted from the clock When all questions are answered or the timer reaches the game is over scores are stored in the local storage of the browser.
 At the end of the quiz there a table with the score entries is created that can be cleared.

+Within the code set is another js called quiz-tyme-button.js if used instead of the quiz-tyme.js it will use buttons on the questions instead of radio input (inspired by Lucah).
+You can use one or the other in the index.html but not both

 The application
 ![quiz demo](./assets/images/newQuiz.gif)